Victim Blaming or Post Trauma Growth?

 ~

-If you’re interested in more information, coach and trainer Sarah McDugal is a survivor and warrior in this space, and I love how she breaks down truth and concepts.
+If you’d like more information, coach and trainer Sarah McDugal is a survivor and warrior in the space.
+I love how she breaks down concepts.
+Check out her resource below.

 Seasons of Healing: Mapping Your Post-Trauma Journey